jsalinasf/cheat_sheets/linuxCommands.md

 #### List Files and Folders in reverse order by LAST MODIFICATION Time

 	ls -lt

+#### Copy files from upper level directory to current

+	cp ../file* .

+Where the dot "." means to current folder

 ### Create an empty file

 	touch example.txt

+**This command may be also used to update the timestamp of the file**

 ### MKDIR: Create Directory